-Clann Tartan's annual New Year's Day potluck progressive dinner will begin at noon on Sunday, the first of January, 2012, at the home of our Captain and his real-life lady wife.
-Following a marching drill on the wild streets of Roseville, and, snow permitting, the company will adjourn to the Byers' for appetizers.
-At three of the clock, the Yoders will open their home for the main dish course.
+The first course, with Airing of the Tartans and drill, will be at the home of Captain Byers and his lady wife at Noon..
+At three of the clock, Margaret Kirkpatrick will open her home for the main dish course.
 And at six p.m., Elizabeth Erickson and her family will welcome Clannfolk for dessert.

 The addresses and telephone numbers for our much-appreciated hosts are in the Clann roster (if you don't have a copy, send a note to the members' list and we'll get them to you).
 All parking is on-street and carpooling is encouraged.

-Let the members' list know what dishes you intend to cook for which course (any or all of those you are attending) so we don't end up with nothing but sweet potato pie—speaking of which, Mia has a spiffy new book on constructed pies, and at Night at the Pub, she and Julie were riffing on the idea that every course this year is a pie course.
-But that was just them.
-Some people can MAKE a pie crust.
+Let the members' list know what dishes you intend to cook for which course (any or all of those you are attending) so we don't end up with nothing but mashed potatoes (mashed potatoes are lovely, mind you!)

 Please contact Anthea, the Head Camp Follower, if you are coming: email@example.com.
 Thanks.

 Come and enjoy a Scottish Ramble!
 Saturday, February 16, 9 to 5, and Sunday, February 17, noon to 5